slidevjs/slidev/custom/global-layers.md

 The button `Next` will appear in NavControls.

-To enabled it conditionally, you can apply it with the [Vue Global Context](/custom/vue-context).
+To enable it conditionally, you can apply it with the [Vue Global Context](/custom/vue-context).

 ```html
 <!-- hide the footer from Page 4 -->